 Its robustness, high sensitivity and the ease of use make LAMP an excellent and nearly failsafe solution to improve the diagnostic even in remote areas.

-HUMAN provides LAMP testing systems for the screening of infections with bacteria belonging to the Mycobacterium Tuberculosis Complex (MTBC) as well as for the Malaria screening (Malaria Pan and Malaria Pan/Pf).
+HUMAN provides LAMP testing systems for the screening of infections with bacteria belonging to the Mycobacterium Tuberculosis Complex (MTBC) as well as for the Malaria screening (Malaria Pan, Malaria Pf and Malaria Pv).